The reality behind trails guiding

 Now consider the following, what happens if one of your clients gets injured or even worse, killed on one of your bush walks.
 Who is the responsible person on a walk, who is the person with the qualifications and experience to carry out the job, who carries all the liability for things that goes wrong?
 You as the trails guide is 100% responsible and liable for anything and everything that happens on your walk.
 Now don’t get me wrong, even though the majority of the time it is, it is not always through mistakes made by the guide, nature is unpredictable and sometimes things just go wrong, but at the end of the day, the questions will be asked.

 Could you have avoided the situation in any way?
 Have you taken every single factor into consideration before making your decisions whether it is the area of walking or just the specific route you took?
 When human lives are lost or put in danger, people need someone to take responsibility, need someone to blame, and as the person in charge, all eyes will be on you, suspect number one for the investigation of negligence and incompetence.
-How strong will your case of defence be?
+How strong will your case of defense be?
 If your clients get asked to write a full report of the incident, did you actually do everything with proper safety in mind and their reports will help you to defend yourself, or will there be one or two things that will point to risk-taking and negligence, because I can guarantee you, any sign or form of a mistake made by you will be held against you, and you will be held liable for whatever transpired during the walk.

-All of this and then we have not even discussed the animal involved in the situation, which majority of the time gets classified as a problem or extremely dangerous animal afterwards and usually ends up being put down for the “safety” of others.
-An animal that you have worked with and respected, loved and observed will get taken out because of your bravado, ignorance, or plain lack of respect towards the risks and responsibilities that falls upon your shoulders.
+All of this and then we have not even discussed the animal involved in the situation, which majority of the time gets classified as a problem or extremely dangerous animal afterward and usually ends up being put down for the “safety” of others.
+An animal that you have worked with and respected loved and observed will get taken out because of your bravado, ignorance, or plain lack of respect towards the risks and responsibilities that falls upon your shoulders.

 All I really want to achieve with this write-up is to ask trails guides to take a few moments to go sit in a quiet space and think for a bit.
 Think about how well prepared you are to deal with unexpected dangerous situations, think about your way of walking and how often you truly consider the risks that you are taking, think about the repercussions of your decisions when you are out there.
 Trails guiding is one of the most rewarding things a person can do, but in the same breath, it can be one of the most dangerous things as well.
 Don’t lose respect for nature, don’t forget how insignificant we are between these majestic creatures we find ourselves with on a daily base, but most of all, be honest with yourself about the risks and the responsibilities you deal with every day, and be honest with yourself on whether you are doing things the right way or are you playing a dangerous game that can cost someone or something their life one day.

 Most situations can easily be avoided by doing things the right way, by always leaning towards the side of safety and to always respect the animals out in the field, take a step back from walking blindly with complete disregard to the safety of your clients and the animals, but at the same time, do not fall into a situation where you think having a valid ARH qualification is going to save your life out there if you only practise once every three years, don’t find yourself in a situation where you are under the impression you cannot make a mistake out there anymore because you have been doing it for so long.
-Practise as frequently as you can, whether it be rifle handling or walking on your own out in the field observing the animals, finding escape routes and building stronger relationships with the animals out there, all of this you need to do to the extent as your life depends on it, because one day, it just might.
+Practise as frequently as you can, whether it be rifle handling or walking on your own out in the field observing the animals, finding escape routes, and building stronger relationships with the animals out there, all of this you need to do to the extent as your life depends on it, because one day, it just might.

 Have fun and enjoy the valuable experience of being on foot out in nature, all I’m suggesting is that you take a few minutes to think about it all and a lifetime of not forgetting…